A human hand dusting a television with a duster

 Dogs are responsible for a large variety of messes.
 Muddy paw prints, hair and dander, and urine are a few of the dog messes that are most common and easy to clean.
-Yet there are other types of dog messes that are less common and demand immediate attention for cleaning and treatment.
+Yet other types of dog messes are less common and demand immediate attention for cleaning and treatment.
 Two of the most unpleasant types of dog messes are feces and vomit.
-Cleaning dog feces and vomit is important not only to maintain the overall cleanliness of your home, but also to prevent any long-term damage to carpet or rugs.
+Cleaning dog feces and vomit is essential not only to maintain the overall cleanliness of your home but also to prevent any long-term damage to carpets or rugs.

 How to Clean Dog Feces

 Dog feces, as you may know, comes in many varieties.
-Healthy poo, not so healthy poo, and occasionally diarrhea.
-Liquids and carpets are not good for each other, and depending on the fiber type, your carpet or rug may be all too ready to absorb the liquid and leave a foul spot that needs to be treated immediately.
+Healthy poo, not-so-healthy poo, and occasionally diarrhea.
+Liquids and carpets are not suitable for each other, and depending on the fiber type, your carpet or rug may be all too ready to absorb the liquid and leave a foul spot that needs to be treated immediately.

 If you are cleaning up after a dog’s healthy bowel movement, it will be easier to treat and will likely not cause lasting damage to your carpet.
-Excess contaminants should be removed with a flat and wide object (a dustpan often works well).
-There should be a minimal amount of mess left to clean when you get the large “debris” away from the carpet, maybe a small spot.
+Excess contaminants should be removed with a flat, wide object (a dustpan often works well).
+There should be minimal mess left to clean when you get the large “debris” away from the carpet, maybe a tiny spot.

 Blot Dry

-Once all surface and excess material has been removed from the area, it is time to treat the spot.
-Depending on the size and seriousness of the dog mess, use paper towels or some unbleached cotton towels to thoroughly blot the area.
+Once all surface and excess material has been removed, it is time to treat the spot.
+Depending on the size and seriousness of the dog mess, use paper towels or some unbleached cotton towels to blot the area thoroughly.
 It is important to blot and not rub at this point.
-Rubbing the spot can cause it to mash deeper into the carpet fiber or it can damage the rug fiber leaving you with a “fuzz mark”.
-I really hate when I can successfully remove a stain to be left with a noticeable fuzzy spot where someone rubbed a little too much.
-If you have a wet dry shop vac this step can be much less daunting, just be careful not to scrub.
+Rubbing the spot can cause it to mash deeper into the carpet fiber or damage the rug fiber, leaving you with a “fuzz mark.”
+A successfully removed stain can result in a noticeable fuzzy spot where someone rubbed too much.
+If you have a wet-dry shop vac, this step can be much less daunting; just be careful not to scrub.

 Treat accordingly